The Utah Deaf History Collection

 Utah School for the Deaf

 For many years, the Utah School for the Deaf published wonderful publications like "The Utahan," "Utahn," and "The Utah Eagle," which are treasures of Utah Deaf history.
 The Utah Eagle magazines, spanning from 1932 to 1978, were displayed in the lounge at the Sanderson Community Center, highlighting a vibrant chapter in the story of the Utah Deaf community.
 These periodicals were filled with student-written stories, news, Deaf education research, school programs, clubs, sports, and so much more!
-The Utah School for the Deaf played an important role in celebrating and preserving Utah's rich Deaf history, also producing the delightful "Utahan" and "Utahn" yearbooks.
+The Utah School for the Deaf played an essential role in celebrating and preserving Utah's rich Deaf history, also producing the delightful "Utahan" and "Utahn" yearbooks.
 It's a beautiful reminder of the community's spirit and accomplishments!

 The Deaf Periodicals Donated to the Museum of Deaf History, Arts, and Culture